toyokazu/omniauth-shibboleth/README.md

 ### Setup Gemfile

+    % cd rails-app
     % vi Gemfile
     gem 'omniauth'
     gem 'omniauth-shibboleth'

 ### Setup Shibboleth Strategy

-To use Shibboleth strategy as a middleware in your rails application, add the following file to your rails application initializer directory.
+To use OmniAuth Shibboleth strategy as a middleware in your rails application, add the following file to your rails application initializer directory.

     % vi config/initializer/omniauth.rb
     Rails.application.config.middleware.use OmniAuth::Builder do